READ THE BLOG OR WATCH THE VIDEO!!!

 "And I saw thrones, and they that sat upon them, and judgment was given unto them: and I saw the souls of them that were beheaded for their witness of Jesus, and for the word of God, and which had not worshiped the beast, neither his image, neither had received his mark upon their foreheads, nor in their hands; and they lived and reigned with Christ a thousand years.
 5 But the rest of the dead lived not again until the thousand years were finished.
 This is the first resurrection.
 6 Blessed and holy is he that hath part in the first resurrection: on such the second death hath no power, but they shall be priests of God and of Christ, and shall reign with him a thousand years."
 (Rev. 20:4-6 KJV)

 This scripture specifically mentions events that will occur only at the time of the Tribulation.
-Those who participate in the "first resurrection" were beheaded for their witness of Jesus and for the word of God, did not worship the beast, and did not receive the mark of the beast on their hand or forehead.
+Those who participate in the "first resurrection" were beheaded for their witness for Jesus and for the word of God, did not worship the beast, and did not receive the mark of the beast on their hand or forehead.
 It's clear that the "first resurrection" occurs AFTER the Tribulation, when Jesus returns to Earth along with those who had been raptured seven years prior.
+Nowhere in this portion of scripture does it mention that those alive in Christ will be caught up together with them.
+This event happens seven years AFTER the event known as the Rapture.

-Many will use this as support for a post-Tribulation Rapture, but that just isn't the case.
+Many will continue to support the idea of a post-Tribulation Rapture, but that just isn't the case.
+This "first resurrection" is exclusive to those who have experienced death and there is nowhere in scriptures of this kind that describe the catching away of those who are living as well.
 If you read the following verses, you'll see what I mean:

 God is very specific when He is describing those who are "under the alter."